cmsc389T-fall21/cmsc389T-fall21/Projects/P3/README.md

-# Project 2: PacMan CI
+# Project 3: PacMan CI

-Due: 01/18, 11:59pm EDT (Late 01/19 11:59pm)
+Due: 11/05, 11:59pm EDT (10% Late 11/08 11:59pm, 20% Late 11/12 11:59pm)

 ## Before You Start

-Make sure you have completed both P1 and P0 before you start this project.
+Make sure you have completed P2 before you start this project.

-**It is important you do not start the following steps before Wednesday**.
-There will be a lecture on Wednesday on GitHub Actions which is the first part of the project.
-On Wednesday, your project managers will also make your repos public so that your team can complete Part 3 of the project.
-If you start this project before we make your repositories public, you will most likely deplete this organization's minutes

-**This project will require collaborating among 8 people**.
-This project is being released on Monday to give teams time to schedule when they need to complete their tasks by.
-Some key steps to take before Wednesday:
+**This project will require collaborating among at least 8 people**.
+Some key initial steps to take are,

 - Create cards for Part 1, 2, and 3 and assign deadlines.
   - Add these deadlines on your cards on your Kanban Board to make thenm visible to the entire team
   - Features needs to be merged to main by your PM - make sure they also know when your deadline is.
 - Reach out to the other team and communicate on when both teams will have Part 2 completed by
-  - Create a channel on slack with both teams to open a channel of communication.
+  - Ensure that you have a way to communicate with all teams that you have been paired with
   - Each team will need to complete Part 2 before the other team can fork their repository.
 The deadlines on your cards will help communicate this

 ## Introduction